Owen-Krueger/EntityFrameworkCore.Concurrency/README.md

 # SaveableEntities and DbContextExtensions
 This package adds the ability for applications using Entity Framework to handle concurrency conflicts automatically.
 These changes can either be done on interfaces/classes that extend the `ISaveableEntities` interface or `DbContext` objects.
 Using this package requires the project to be on .NET 6.0 or newer.
-These packages should only be used with projects using EntityFramework version 6.x.x or higher on .NET 6.0 or version 7.x.x on .NET 7.0.
+These packages should only be used with projects using EntityFramework version 6.x.x or higher on .NET 6.0, version 7.x.x on .NET 7.0, and version 8.x.x on .NET 8.0.

 ## ISaveableEntities Interface